zizheng1/Type-on-Strap/_posts/2013-10-18-blogging-with-title.md

 tags: [Test, Ipsum, Markdown, Portfolio]
 ---

-# I am a BIG title
+# Test Blog

-This is a very tiny tiny post with less than 250 letters.
+This is the first test blog